 Finally, we’ve reached the most important part of your landing page!

-Now that your page has all the essentials elements, it’s time to A/B test your headline, copy, images and CTA.
-Use your findings to constantly make adjustments and reach your optimal conversion rate.
-Don’t test two different elements at once, though, as you won’t know which change led to positive results.
+Now that your landing page has all the essential elements, it’s time to A/B test copy, visuals, design, and CTA.
+Use these analytics to adjust and reach your optimal conversion rate.
+Don't forget, though, to test one landing page element at a time to see which element made the difference.

-While not directly related to A/B testing, it’s important to note other optimizations you should prioritize, like optimizing your copy for search engines and decreasing your page’s load time.
-Hubspot reports that just a second’s delay in load time can negatively impact conversions.
-To evaluate your page, check out Google’s handy-dandy Page Speed Insights tool.
+While not directly related to A/B testing, it’s important to note other optimizations you should prioritize: Optimizing copy for search engines and decreasing your landing page’s load time, especially on mobile.
+HubSpot reports that a delay of just a second in load time can negatively impact conversion rates.
+To evaluate your landing page, check out Google’s handy Page Speed Insights tool.

-Once you’ve gone through your checklist, it’s time to sit back and see the results.
+Once you’ve gone through our checklist, it’s time to sit back and analyze the results.

-This all seems like a lot to keep in mind, but the marketing ROI from landing pages makes it all worth it.
-Plus, resources like Hubspot, Unbounce and Mirabel’s Marketing Manager exist to support you in this endeavor.
-Good luck, and go get those conversions!
+This seems like a lot to considering when designing a landing page, but the marketing ROI from landing pages makes it all worth it.
+Plus, resources like HubSpot, Unbounce, and Mirabel’s Marketing Manager will support you in this marketing strategy.
+Good luck, and go increase your conversion rate!